durgadas311/cscope/README.md

 **-H file**
 -   Use file to load and save cscope history.
 Limited to 100 lines (history items).

+**-N title**
+-   Display title on screen, to differentiate windows using different cscope databases.
+    In rare cases, may obscure part of status string.

 See also [original sourceforge README](/README)